 Here are some basic points you want your teen to understand before they head out into the world.

 - Interest is only good if someone is paying it to you.
 Don’t go into debt.
-Explain to them how interest works.
+Explain to them how interest works so they’re not out searching for how to make 10000 fast every time they need it.
 If you buy a rent-to-own sofa you pay only $499 for the sofa, but you also pay interest.
 The interest is not a percentage of the total.
 It’s a percentage of this months total.
 So month one, you pay 15% of $499.
 Month two you pay 15% of $480.
 Month three you pay 15% of $465.
 And so on for the entire 36 months.
 You end up paying for the sofa two or three times over.
 Interest works this way for houses, credit cards, cars, home equity loans, and any other debt.

 - Don’t spend money you don’t have.
 If you don’t have enough money to go out for pizza, then you don’t go out for pizza.
 Simple.